Aliases for SARNP Gene

 GeneCards Summary for SARNP Gene

 SARNP (SAP Domain Containing Ribonucleoprotein) is a Protein Coding gene.
-Diseases associated with SARNP include hepatocellular carcinoma and acute myelomonocytic leukemia.
-GO annotations related to this gene include RNA binding and nucleic acid binding.
+Diseases associated with SARNP include Subglottis Neoplasm and Endometrial Adenosquamous Carcinoma.
+Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding.